robotics-masters/mm1-hat-cpy-native/firmware/README.md

 1. Attach Robo HAT MM1 to your computer via USB.
 2. Double Tap 'reset' button to put board into UF2 Bootloader mode
-3. Copy firmware.uf2 from the build folder to the USB Drive called "MM1BOOT".
+3. Copy firmware.uf2 from the build folder to the USB Drive called "ROBOBOOT".
 4. Wait for CircuitPython to be installed (about 5 seconds).
 5. Done.